 Ever notice that little rabbit symbol on a cosmetics label?
 That’s a Leaping Bunny certification, which means that none of the product’s ingredients were tested on animals.
 The Leaping Bunny website is also a great resource for ethically minded beauty junkies, as it contains a frequently updated list of major beauty brands who refrain from animal testing.
 That being said, a lot of smaller or indie brands might not be Leaping Bunny–certified, but it doesn’t necessarily mean they aren’t cruelty-free—just make sure it says so on the packaging, or do a quick Google search to confirm.

 Another thing to note is that in 2013, Europe banned animal testing on all cosmetics manufactured and sold in the region.
 Some states in the U.S. have begun to make similar initiatives—but all cosmetic companies that sell in China are required to test on animals, according to the country’s laws, which means that a lot of major brands still test.
-Again, Google is your friend.
+Again, Google is your friend in this case.

 A product labeled “vegan” contains no animal products or byproducts whatsoever.
 But much like someone who follows a vegan diet can eat Doritos (because no, that’s not real cheese), a vegan beauty product could very well be laden with synthetic chemicals, as long as no animals were harmed in the process.
-Not to belabor the point, but we’ll ask one last time: Read that ingredient list!
+Not to belabor the point, but we’ll say it one last time: Read that ingredient list!